-Keep azithromycin tablets and all medicines out of the reach of children.
+Keep azithromycin and all medicines out of the reach of children.

-General information about the safe and effective use of azithromycin tablets.
+General information about the safe and effective use of azithromycin.

 Medicines are sometimes prescribed for purposes other than those listed in the Patient Information leaflet.
-Do not use azithromycin tablets for a condition for which it was not prescribed.
-Do not give azithromycin tablets to other people, even if they have the same symptoms you have.
-They may harm them.
+Do not use azithromycin for a condition for which it was not prescribed.
+Do not give azithromycin to other people, even if they have the same symptoms you have.
+It may harm them.

-This Patient Information leaflet summarizes the most important information about azithromycin tablets.
+This Patient Information leaflet summarizes the most important information about azithromycin.
 If you would like more information, talk with your healthcare provider.
-You can ask your pharmacist or healthcare provider for information about azithromycin tablets that is written for health professionals.
+You can ask your pharmacist or healthcare provider for information about azithromycin that is written for health professionals.